VonMagombo/portfolio/README.md

 A personal portfolio project showcasing projects, skills, and contact information.

-## Demo

-Include a screenshot or link to a live demo here.

 ## About

 This repository contains my personal portfolio website built to present my projects, experience, and contact details.
 It's structured to be easy to update and deploy.